-Because heroin withdrawal symptoms can be very serious, detoxing under medical supervision is the safest way to combat potential complications.
+Because heroin withdrawal symptoms can be severe, detoxing under medical supervision is the safest way to combat potential complications.
 Withdrawal symptoms can cause dehydration, pain, tremors, digestive issues, and depression.
 Vomiting, cramps, and insomnia are also common withdrawal symptoms, all of which can make recovering from heroin addiction difficult.

 Heroin Withdrawal Symptoms

-Long term heroin use can cause physical dependency.
-Physical dependence means that your body will experience physical symptoms if you stop or significantly decrease your heroin use.
+Long-term heroin use can cause physical dependency.
+In fact, because the drug is so potent, even one-time use can alter brain chemistry and cause dependency.
+Physical dependence means that your body will experience physical symptoms if you stop or significantly decrease heroin use.
 These symptoms can be severe.
-Not only can withdrawal symptoms include physical symptoms, but it can also greatly impact your mental and emotional health.
+Not only can withdrawal symptoms include physical symptoms, but they can also greatly impact your mental and emotional health.
+It’s common for individuals who have a substance use disorder to develop a mental health issue such as an anxiety disorder or depression.
+Some individuals are also struggling with these and other mental health issues and then turn to substances to help them manage their condition.
+Unfortunately, this only worsens one’s mental health and vastly increases the risk of addiction.

 Some of the most common heroin withdrawal symptoms include: